Information for: DEVELOPERS PARTNERS SUPPORT

-Varnish operates by storing anonymous user connections and then serving them from memory, instead of making requests to the web server.
+Varnish stores anonymous user connections and serves them from memory, instead of making requests to the web server.
 For this reason, Cloud Platform uses Varnish in front of its load balancers.
-For information about how to enable your Cloud Platform website to use Varnish, see Using Varnish.
+For information about enabling your Cloud Platform website to use Varnish, see Using Varnish.

-By default, all static files are cached for two weeks as part of the standard Drupal installation.
-In the standard Drupal .htaccess file you will find this:
+By default, all static files are cached for one year as part of the standard Drupal installation.
+The standard Drupal .htaccess

 # Requires mod_expires to be enabled.